Dog Bite or Animal Attacks?

 After the investigation, we will use our skill as litigators to hold the owner of the attacking dog responsible for the injuries to you or your child.

-Call an Austin Dog Bite Attorney after an Animal Attack
+Call an Austin Dog Bite Lawyer after Animal Attacks

 At Allison & Ward, we are here to help victims restore normalcy to their lives by aggressively pursuing compensation for anything a dog or other domestic animal attack has cost them.
 If you have questions about your ability to file a dog bite claim, fill out a case review form online or call our office at (512) 474-8153 to schedule your free consultation.